 Now the question is, are you sending paper invitations, or are you looking into the possibility of switching to an email / online wedding invitation?

-We’ve rounded up the pros and cons around email / online wedding invitations to help you decide if this is a Yay or Nay for you!
+We’ve rounded up the pros and cons of email / online wedding invitations to help you decide if this is a Yay or Nay for you!

 * Costs Less